scala/scala3/docs/docs/reference/other-new-features/open-classes.md

  - The extending class is in the same source file as the extended class.
 In this case, the extension is usually an internal implementation matter.

  - The language feature `adhocExtensions` is enabled for the extending class.
-This is typically enabled by an import statement
+This is typically enabled by an import statement in the source file of the extension:
    ```scala
    import scala.language.adhocExtensions
    ```
-   in the source file of the extension, but can alternatively be provided by a command line option `-language:adhocExtensions`.
+   Alternatively, the feature can be enabled by the command line option `-language:adhocExtensions`.
    If the feature is not enabled, the compiler will issue a "feature" warning.
 For instance, if the `open` modifier on class `Writer` is dropped, compiling `EncryptedWriter` would produce a warning:
    ```
    -- Feature Warning: EncryptedWriter.scala:6:14 ----